What is a sustainability issue?

 What will be the sustainability trends in 2018?
 The last few years have been, not to understate it, somewhat unpredictable.
 While in this context it might seem rather difficult to make predictions for 2018, we believe a number of key sustainability trends will continue to influence organisational practice.

 Some of these sustainability trends are of course not new.
-Many of them build upon those we highlighted last year, 2017 – top trends in business sustainability you need to see, representing a continuation of issues and themes that have been building in recent years.
+Many of them build upon those we highlighted last year (which can be viewed in the ‘sustainability issues of 2017’ tab), representing a continuation of issues and themes that have been building in recent years.
 However, there is often a lag between the recognition of an issue and that issue being translated into corporate management priorities which might give rise to changes in behaviour.

 Below, we provide a brief overview of new and building trends that we think will grow in relevance for business sustainability in the coming year, as well as highlighting some questions to consider when focusing upon the sustainability of your organisation: